 GEICO has the most affordable rates overall on average.
 However, this can vary from person to person according to the rating factors companies use to generate estimates.
 This is why it's always a good idea to get quotes from many different insurers to see which policy is best for you.

 GEICO vs. State Farm: pricing by credit score

 If you have very poor credit, GEICO could be the best option for you.
-On average, GEICO offers better premiums than State Farm for prospective clients with credit scores of 579 or less.
-Insurance shoppers with exceptional credit — a score of 800-plus — should consider GEICO, which typically beats State Farm by $196 per year.
+In fact, GEICO offers lower premiums than State Farm at every credit tier level.
 View common insurance rates by credit level for State Farm and GEICO below.

 |Credit level||GEICO avg. annual premium||State Farm avg. annual premium|